CityOfNewYork/growingupnyc/wp-content/plugins/simple-custom-post-order/readme.txt

 3. Settings

 == Changelog ==

+= Version 2.5.3 =
+* Modified deprecated jQuery functions.

+= Version 2.5.2 =
+* Modified deprecated JQuery function to improve compatibility with Wordpress 5.5
+* Fixed an issue where posts would be in reverse order after resetting the order

 = Version 2.5.1 =
 * Improve fix for post list table width when sorting is enabled ( thanks to gedeminas )